Shark IZ682H Vertex Pro Review

 Deep Cleaning

-It picked up a few percentage points worse than the Shark Vertex (92.75% vs. 94.7%).
+It performed worse by a few percentage points compared to the Shark Vertex (92.75% vs. 94.7%).

 Hair Wrap [Carpets]